 Your potential clients are business owners, designers, bloggers, and other creatives, or people looking to start e-commerce sites.
 They have specific problems, and so they are seeking specific solutions.

-That line of thinking prompted me to break Squarespace down into its components and find the Squarespace alternative that offers better versions of those components.
+That line of thinking prompted me to break Squarespace down into its components and find the Squarespace alternatives that offer better versions of those components.

 These alternatives might not be better than Squarespace overall, but they may be better for you, depending on what kind of problem you’re trying to solve.